snaco/image-generateion/README.md

     You can provide `--count=<number>` to generate that many images for each prompt.
 In the case where `--diffuser-flight` is provided this will generate that many images per propmpt per diffuser.

-    You can provide `--memory-efficient` to drastically ower the VRAM usage but greatly increase the generation time.
+    You can provide `--fast` to generate images faster but at the cost of using much more VRAM.
+Unless you have a monster GPU it's best to leave this off.

     You can provide `--output-dir=<directory>` to specify where to save the output images.
 This can be a relative path like `./my/awesome/dir` or an absolute path like `/home/user/even/cooler/dir`